 USAID Science for Development Fellowships logo

-Welcome to the USAID Science for Development Fellowships online application.
+Welcome to the USAID Science for Development Fellowships Program.

-The U.S. Agency for International Development (USAID) has established the Science for Development Fellowships program (SDF), as a new two-year experiential professional development opportunity for American scientists and engineers to work at USAID and apply their expertise and research skills to inform the U.S. government’s international development activities and support their success.
-The inaugural cohort of SDF Fellows will begin October 2024.
+The U.S. Agency for International Development (USAID) established the Science for Development Fellowships program (SDF), as a two-year experiential professional development opportunity for American scientists and engineers to work at USAID and apply their expertise and research skills to inform the U.S. government’s international development activities and support their success.
+Applications for the 2026-2028 class of SDF Fellows will open July 2025.

 USAID is the world's premier international development agency and a catalytic actor driving development results.
 USAID leads international development and humanitarian efforts to save lives, reduce poverty, strengthen democratic governance, and help people progress beyond assistance.
-Learn more about USAID at https://www.usaid.gov.
+Learn more about USAID.

-If interested in applying, it's important to be aware of, fully understand, and be prepared to accept the requirements and obligations of being a Science for Development Fellow.
+As you think about how you can apply your academic and lab expertise to push the boundaries of science for global good, it's important to be aware of, fully understand, and be prepared to accept the requirements and obligations of becoming a Science for Development Fellow.
 Please carefully review this website for details regarding program elements, eligibility, application components, selection process and scoring, mandatory U.S. citizenship, selective service registration, and security clearance requirements.
 This information is provided to help interested individuals determine whether the fellowship is a good fit (now or in the future) and to support the development of a competitive application.

 Fellowship Program Goals

 Expanding and improving capacity for the application of science, technology, and innovation across USAID’s development sectors is vital to achieving the Agency’s broad and ambitious global development objectives.
-The Science for Development Fellowships (SDF) program is designed to enhance and diversify USAID's S&T workforce through three strategies:
+The Science for Development Fellowships (SDF) program is designed to accomplish this through three strategies:

-1. Increasing direct application of S&T knowledge and expertise at USAID by engaging diverse cohorts of Science for Development Fellows across the programming of the Agency each year.
+1. Increasing direct application of S&T knowledge and expertise at USAID by engaging Science for Development Fellows across the programming of the Agency.

 2. Strengthening the professional capabilities of participating scientists and engineers to inform, develop, and advance evidence-based practices and policies that improve international development activities and results.

-3. Establishing a network of diverse higher education institutions (HEIs), including Minority Serving Institutions (MSIs), committed to advancing STEMM education that contributes to creating solutions to global challenges, and supports SDF to leverage the experience and skills of their STEMM graduate students, postdocs, and faculty.
+3. Establishing a network of higher education institutions (HEIs) committed to advancing STEMM education that contributes to creating solutions to global challenges, and supports SDF to leverage the experience and skills of their STEMM graduate students, postdocs, and faculty.

 Two-Year Commitment